Sweta1945/codecluster-project/README.md

 1. download the code from my github link
 2. open the visual studio
-3. enter into the folder(ie, cd data-visualization)
+3. enter into the folder(ie, cd codecluster-project-main) and then to the next folder(ie, cd data-visualization)
 4. install node pacakges( npm i)
 5. now run the vite project( npm run dev)